gabrielespinheira/gabrielespinheira/README.md

 ### About me

-Over the past years, I have been working for technology companies, from startups to big companies, which is fundamental for my development in different aspects.
-Moreover, I continued studying and participating in technology events, lectures, workshops and bootcamps.
+I've been working with software development since 2014, from startups to big companies in different fields, which was fundamental for my career.
+Since the beginning, I have worked with Front-end and Back-end, and now I'm using mainly Typescript, NodeJS and ReactJS.

 I'm always looking forward to the next challenge.